MeliDevClicky/MeliDevClicky/README.md

 	- C++
 	- Racket
 - **Frontend Development**
-	- HTML, CSS and Javascript :trophy:
+	- HTML, CSS and Javascript
-	- React with Redux :electron:
+	- React with Redux

 ## What I want to do next:
-- Backend Development :gem:
+- Backend Development